yan-2/YASC/readme.md

 node /server/index.js
 ```
 2. Open the address shown in console. http://127.0.0.1:8081/
-3. Open the file in /supercollider in SuperCollider and run the code (`Ctrl + Enter`).
+3. Open the file in /supercollider in SuperCollider and run the code (`Ctrl + Enter` on windows).
 4. Follow the instructions on website and enjoy.

 ## Connect Joy-Con controllers to PC